Trust me. You don’t want to receive a letter like that.

 Still, testimonials and past work are POWERFUL and the #1 thing that convinces patients.

 There are also ways to use patient testimonials that are completely within the scope of the law.
 How?
-The methods are proprietary to Healthmark but we’d be happy to tell you over coffee.
+The medical marketing methods are proprietary to Healthmark but we’d be happy to tell you over coffee.
 Your treat. :D

 #3 Package Pricing